wdmeida/rails_boilerplate/README.md

 # Rails Boilerplate

-Initial boilerplate used as the gateway for the development of Ruby on Rails projects developed by InovaMind.
+Initial boilerplate used as the gateway for the development of Ruby on Rails projects.
 It has installed and configured the following gems:

 - mongoid
 - jwt